The Voice Kids (Philippine TV series)

 The Voice Kids is a Philippine television reality talent competition show broadcast by ABS-CBN, Kapamilya Channel and GMA Network.
 Based on the Dutch television series The Voice Kids, it is a spin-off of The Voice of the Philippines.
 Originally directed by Johnny Manahan, it was originally hosted by Luis Manzano and Alex Gonzaga.
 It premiered on May 24, 2014, on ABS-CBN's Yes Weekend line up.
-Dingdong Dantes served as the host for the most recent season.
+Dingdong Dantes served as the host for its most recent season.

 Overview

 The Voice Kids is a reality television series that started from the Dutch television series with the same title, which was a spin-off of the Dutch series The Voice of Holland.
 The series features three coaches searching for a batch of talented new kids, who could become the Philippines' new child singing superstar.
 The coaches will judge a contestant termed by the show as "artist" with only their vocal talent without prejudice to their physical appearance.

 The show consists of five stages – producers' auditions, blind auditions, battles, sing-offs and live shows.